Do you get painful cramps every month before and during your period? Well you’re not alone.

 Secondary dysmenorrhoea usually begins to affect people between the ages of 30-45 and can last until you start menopause.

-is brown discharge and cramps before period normal?
+Is brown discharge and cramps before period normal?

 Brown discharge and cramps before your period are usually normal and nothing to be concerned about.